CleverCloud/documentation/content/partials/language-specific-deploy/php.md

 ```

 {{< callout type="warning" >}}
-    Please note the absolute path style: `/public`.
+Note the absolute path style: `/public`.
 The change of the webroot will be rejected during the deployment if the target directory does not exist or is not a directory.
 {{< /callout >}}